exogroup/puppet-clickhouse-rbac/README.md

 The `clickhouse-rbac` puppet module allows management of ClickHouse resources such as users, roles, grants, quotas and settings profiles using SQL statements.

-**NOTE**
+**DISCLAIMER**
 The code is actually at an early stage of development, so expect some bugs from time to time.

 ### Compatibility

-This module has been with using Puppet v.
+This module has been using Puppet v.
 5.5.x.

 ## Usage